broadinstitute/raman_classifier_challenge/README.md

 The purpose of this challenge is to pre-screen candidates for a COOP internship at the Klarman Cell Observatory.
 We sincerely hope you will join us!

 ### Challenge Description
 You will code a machine learning model to classify *E. coli* bacteria from their Raman spectra.
-The bacteria have been divided into 5 different groups of varying concentration of the nutrient [cAMP](https://en.wikipedia.org/wiki/Cyclic_adenosine_monophosphate).
-Changing the amount of the nutrient will change how  genes are expressed in each cell, putting the five groups into five different cell states.
-For each condition, we obtained the [Raman spectra](https://en.wikipedia.org/wiki/Raman_spectroscopy) (Raman is pronounced *Rah-mon*) from single bacterial cells: your goal is to determine whether the five groups can be distinguished using Raman spectra.
+The bacteria have been divided into 4 different groups of varying concentration of the nutrient [cAMP](https://en.wikipedia.org/wiki/Cyclic_adenosine_monophosphate).
+Changing the amount of the nutrient will change how  genes are expressed in each cell, putting the four groups into four different cell states.
+For each condition, we obtained the [Raman spectra](https://en.wikipedia.org/wiki/Raman_spectroscopy) (Raman is pronounced *Rah-mon*) from single bacterial cells: your goal is to determine whether the four groups can be distinguished using Raman spectra.

 <img src="images/ecoli_states.png" width="300"/>